heber-silva/CKA-Obsidian-Vault/Monitoring, Logging, and Debugging/Troubleshooting Applications/Debug Running Pods.md

 ## Debugging with container exec[](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#container-exec)

-If the [container image](https://kubernetes.io/docs/reference/glossary/?all=true#term-image) includes debugging utilities, as is the case with images built from Linux and Windows OS base images, you can run commands inside a specific container with `kubectl exec`:
+If the [](https://kubernetes.io/docs/reference/glossary/?all=true#term-image) includes debugging utilities, as is the case with images built from Linux and Windows OS base images, you can run commands inside a specific container with `kubectl exec`:

 ```shell
 kubectl exec ${POD_NAME} -c ${CONTAINER_NAME} -- ${CMD} ${ARG1} ${ARG2} ... ${ARGN}